aydayurtoglu/CS102-project/group/CanAvsar_log.md

 On this page I will keep a weekly record of what I have done for the CS102 group project.
 This page will be submitted together with the rest of the repository, in partial fulfillment of the CS102 course requirements.

 ### Note:
-Started logging a little bit late, but the dates are correct as I remember them.
+Started logging a little late, but the dates are as correct as I remember them.

 ****